uselesstechjunks/leetcode/docs/source/python.rst

 * ``Doc/library/token-list.inc``

-    This created an entry in the docs for the new token key and value.
+    This one is for the Python doc file.
+It created an entry in the docs for the new token key and value.

     .. collapse:: Expand snippet